|

 Start by reserving any spaces with natural light, windows, or a more spacious layout to allay any feels of claustrophobia.
 If you’re lucky with the layout of your office, you may have a secure enough ceiling to position a TV or screen that’s aimed at any reclining individual.
 The combination of sound, images, and stories is a surefire way to distract from discomfort and pain.
 If you’re concerned that the sound may distract from conversations between you and your assistant, let your patient know they’re free to wear headphones while they get lost in a podcast, audiobook, or music.

 The stresses that compile into a bad dental experience may not always be under your control, but how that anxiety and nervousness is handled in patients of all ages is yours to command.
-When a patient goes from fearful to optimistic about their impending cleaning or cavity filling, they know exactly who to thank, and they thank that dentist or practice with loyalty that can last for a lifetime.
+When a patient goes from fearful to optimistic about their impending cleaning or cavity filling, they know exactly who to thank, and they thank that dentist or practice with a loyalty that can last for a lifetime.
+Reducing patient anxiety can also help minimize no-shows and cancellations, ensuring a smoother schedule for your practice.

 Keep reading